-Subsequent to the end of our second fiscal quarter, we acquired the 177-room Courtyard Denver Downtown located in Denver, Colorado for approximately \$46.0 million.
-The acquisition was funded with corporate cash, a \$15 million million draw on our credit facility, and the assumption of a \$27.2 million mortgage loan.
+On July 22, 2011, we acquired the 177-room Courtyard Denver Downtown located in Denver, Colorado for approximately \$46.2 million.
+The acquisition was funded with corporate cash, a \$15 million draw on our senior unsecured credit facility, and the assumption of a \$27.2 million mortgage loan.
 We retained the existing hotel manager, Sage Hospitality, under a new 5-year management agreement, which may be renewed for an additional 5 years upon mutual consent.
 The management agreement provides for a base management fee of 2% to 3% of gross revenues, and an incentive management fee of 10% to 15% of hotel operating profit above an owner's priority, both depending on the performance of the hotel and determined in accordance with the terms of the management agreement.
 The hotel remains a Courtyard hotel under a new 16-year franchise agreement with Marriott.
 The franchise fee is 5.5% of gross room revenue.